zearp/OptiHack/text/BIOS_STUFF.md

 After pressing any key we're back in the menu with the table on top.
 You will notice the table now shows the updates microcodes.
 We are now done here.
 Press ```0``` to return to the main menu.

-Now there are more thing we can update here, but not really required.
-We can update the SATA/RAID (RST) drivers, though unfortunately it doesn't magically add a RAID controller to 7020 boards.
+Now there are more things we can update here, one could be very useful but not really required; we can update the SATA/RAID (RST) drivers, though unfortunately it doesn't magically add a RAID controller to 7020 boards.
 If only!

 I have tried [a few versions](https://www.win-raid.com/t596f39-Intel-Management-Engine-Drivers-Firmware-amp-System-Tools.html) and didn't notice any differences, but if you do have a RAID controller there could be benefits.
 For example using a modified version that allows for RAID0 booting and TRIM from the BIOS itself.
 You can find a lot more detailed information on the Win-Raid forums.
 Also note that the latest versions don't always mean best performance.